OctopusNO1/Find-lane/writeup_readme.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

 There are two main problems I faced in this project:
-1.adjust the color and gradient threshold to get a binary image with clear lane and eliminate other interference as much as possible.
+1.adjust the color and gradient threshold to get a binary image with clear lane and eliminate other interference.
 2.build a pipeline to find enough pixels for fitting lines

 #### 2. Where will your pipeline likely fail?
 What could you do to make it more robust?